Ak4n1/l2tool/README.md

 ------------
 Java 17 or later is required.

+## Features
+- View textures from Lineage 2 UTX files
+- Replace individual textures
+- **Export all textures as PNG images** - Batch export all textures from a UTX file to PNG format in the `output` folder

 ## Updates by ak4n1
 - Updated to Java 17 compatibility
 - Updated Gradle wrapper to version 7.6
 - Added JavaFX 17.0.2 support with automatic extraction
 - Created run.bat script for easy execution
+- Added batch export functionality: Export all textures from UTX files as PNG images to the `output` folder